thejennywang/cv/README.md

 Jenny Wang
 =========

-I'm a junior Ruby/Rails developer in New York City.
+I'm a junior Ruby/Ruby on Rails developer in San Francisco (looking for work!).
 I love good design and craftmanship—especially technology.

 Check out my code on [GitHub] and my extended CV on [Google Maps].